 They may also be further categorized into the subgroup “starchy vegetables,” alongside potatoes and squash, due to their relatively high starch content compared with other types of vegetables.

 Beans are nutrient dense with high fiber and starch contents.
 Thus, they’re frequently considered part of the vegetable food group.
 They may be further classified as a “starchy vegetable,” along with potatoes and squash.

 Perhaps one of the most unique nutritional features of beans is their protein content.

 Unlike other types of vegetables, beans are often considered to be part of the protein food group, too.
 In fact, beans are a popular substitute for meat and other animal-based protein sources in vegetarian and vegan diets.

-  The USDA counts beans as part of both the vegetable and protein food groups.
-If they’re used for protein, 1/4 cup of beans (43 grams) is equal to one ounce of meat (28 grams) or other animal-based protein (5).
+The United States Department of Agriculture (USDA) counts beans as part of both the vegetable and protein food groups.
+If they’re used for protein, 1/4 cup of beans (43 grams) is equal to 1 ounce of meat (28 grams) or other animal-based protein (3).

-  Essentially, this means that, compared to animal-based protein, you need to eat more servings of beans in combination with other plant-based protein sources to meet your daily amino acid and protein needs.
+Essentially, this means that, compared with animal-based protein, you need to eat more servings of beans — in combination with other plant-based protein sources — to meet your daily amino acid and protein needs.

 Yet, they’re unique to most vegetables, as they’re also quite rich in protein.